Camshron/markdownprojects/docs/Opstechonboarding.md

 - Visit the [911 Acknowledgement Form](https://iunetworks-fireform.eas.iu.edu/online/form/authen/e911).

-!!! warning "Important: Activation Delayed Until Complete"
-    The assigned phone number will **not be activated** until the employee completes the 911 Acknowledgement form.
 ---
 >_**Disclaimer**_:
     _This document uses the Benton Sans typeface in accordance with Indiana University branding standards.